rambip/yew-markdown/README.md

 see [here](https://rambip.github.io/yew-markdown/performance)

 ## Editor
-Of course, an example of a basic markdown editor is implemented to show whan is currently supported
+Of course, an example of a basic markdown editor is implemented to show what is currently supported

 see [here](https://rambip.github.io/yew-markdown/editor)